 My doctor saw me crying for help because I didn’t know what else to do, how to make things easier for myself, or how to keep going if things got worse.
 Others looked to me for guidance, advice, and a sense of calm.
 It was difficult to be alone with my worries and fears.

-Someone said to me ‘how can you remain so enthusiastic about everything, how do you keep smiling’.
-I keep smiling because there is always someone in a worse situation than me.
-Because I have far more reason to live and be a part of this world than not.
-Because I have responsibilities that I take seriously and because with the right mental attitude I can make my days better where I can.
-If I was to focus on other people’s opinions I wouldn’t be able to leave my bed in the mornings, I would allow those doubts and negativity to take hold.
+‘How do you stay so enthusiastic about everything, how do you keep smiling?’ someone once asked.
+I keep smiling because there is always someone who is in a worse situation than me.
+Because I have far more reasons to live and be a part of this world than not.
+Because I have responsibilities that I take seriously, and because I can improve my days in any way I can with the right mental attitude.
+I wouldn’t be able to get out of bed in the mornings if I focused on other people’s opinions.

 “I believe that the only courage anybody ever needs is the courage to follow your own dreams.”

-What would I advise others to do in a similar situation?
+What would I tell others in a similar situation?

-- Identify what your motivation is, what you value.
+- Determine your motivation and what you value.

-- Be accepting but don’t let what you are facing defeat you.
+- Acceptance is important, but don’t let what you’re going through defeat you.

-- Ask for help when you need it, get angry, be upset when you need to, ‘wallow’ in self-pity on occasion but don’t unpack and live there.
+- Ask for help when you need it, be angry and upset when necessary, and occasionally ‘wallow’ in self-pity, but don’t unpack and live there.

-You are so much more than you realise and you are worthy and deserving of every challenge you overcome and the success you achieve.
+You are so much more than you realise, and you are worthy of every challenge you overcome and every success you achieve.

 “I’ve missed more than 9,000 shots in my career.
 I’ve lost almost 300 games.
 26 times, I’ve been trusted to take the game-winning shot and missed.
 I’ve failed over and over and over again in my life.
 And that is why I succeed.”

-Find some useful resources below to help you achieve clarity as part of your journey.
+Below are some resources to help you achieve clarity as part of your journey.